-- 1. Does not meet the disability criteria as determined by DHCFP Physician Consultant; - 2.
-Does not meet the level of care criteria for Katie Beckett Eligibility Option; - 3.
-Has withdrawn their request for disability determination; - Has failed to cooperate during the application process and/or in the submission of required documents; - 5.
-DHCFP has lost contact with the parent(s) or LRI.
+- A. Does not meet the disability criteria as determined by DHCFP Physician Consultant; - B. Does not meet the level of care criteria for Katie Beckett Eligibility Option; - C. Has withdrawn their request for disability determination; - D. Has failed to cooperate during the application process and/or in the submission of required documents; - E. DHCFP has lost contact with the parent(s) or LRI. - F. The DHCFP LTSS Unit or District Offices will send a NOD to the parent(s) or legal guardian(s) letting them know that the application has been denied and the reason for denial.